sdellis/soupcon.salon/events/dustys-night-of-blasphemy.md

 ---
-title: Dusty's Night of Blasphemy
+title: "*** CANCELED *** Dusty's Night of Blasphemy"
 performer: DJ Dusty Oat
 abstract: Dopeness.
 image: /uploads/djdustyoat.png
 author: Shaun Ellis
 date: 2021-08-01T00:00:10.196Z
 ---
-DJ Dusty Oat will once again return to the turntables to deliver exactly what we need that only she knows.
-Prepare to hit the ceiling (that Myles Cavanaugh painted!) and raise the roof.

-Dress code: Filthy Fabulous.
+Due to possible COVID exposure, The Night of Blasphemy is canceled.
+We will reschedule this at a later date.

 ![Image of Divine, the star of many John Waters films, with a sinister smile.](/uploads/dustys-night-of-blasphemy.png "Image of Divine, the star of many John Waters films, with a sinister smile.")